simukappu/activity_notification/README.md

 #### Configuring optional targets

 *activity_notification* provides default optional target implementation for Amazon SNS and Slack.
-You can develop any optional target classes which extends *ActivityNotification::OptionalTarget::Base*, and configure them to notifiable model by *acts_as_notifiable* like this.
+You can develop any optional target classes which extends *ActivityNotification::OptionalTarget::Base*, and configure them to notifiable model by *acts_as_notifiable* like this:

 ```ruby
 class Comment < ActiveRecord::Base